 Normal-Missiles are all non-magical projectiles including spears, stones, arrows, and bolts loosed by normal man-types.
-A normal-missile loosed by a heroic/superheroic-type is considered heroic.
+An otherwise normal missile loosed by a heroic/superheroic-type is considered heroic.

 Normal-Types include all man-types of less than heroic status and all other creatures of similar stature.
 Collectively these are all creatures with fewer than 3 hit dice.